-She studied theatre at California State University, Long Beach before transferring to NYU's Gallatin School of Individualized Study.
-There, Michelle explored the intersections of storytelling, performance, social justice, and cultural studies in a self-designed concentration she (obnoxiously) titled, "(Re)Constructing/Imagining Reality through Narrative and Performance."
-During her time in New York, she also wrote, performed, but mostly watched spoken word poetry at many of the City's most infamous venues -- such as the Nuyorican Poets' Cafe and the Bowery Poetry Club -- with NYU's top-ranked slam poetry team.
+She received her B.A. from NYU's Gallatin School of Individualized Study.
+There, Michelle explored the intersections of storytelling, cultural studies, and social justice in a self-designed concentration she (obnoxiously) titled, "(Re)Constructing/Imagining Reality through Narrative and Performance."
+During her time in New York, she also wrote and performed spoken word poetry with NYU's top-ranked slam poetry team.

-Michelle also worked for Planned Parenthood's community education and outreach programs, teaching sex ed and facilitating leadership groups with high school students all over Los Angeles county.
-She continued this work by coordinating the South L.A.
+In 2011, Michelle co-founded ¡DUENDE!
+Long Beach, a grassroots arts organization that provided arts-based workshops and performance opportunities to local youth.
+Michelle also taught sex education and led youth programs for Planned Parenthood Los Angeles and the South L.A.
 Youth Advisory Council for Reproductive Health.
-Michelle is also one of the founding organizers of the Spring Into Love Healthy Teen Fest, an annual day of workshops that educate and celebrate sexual health and reproductive justice.
+She is one of the founding organizers of the Spring Into Love Healthy Teen Fest, an annual day of workshops that educate and celebrate sexual health and reproductive justice.

-Michelle holds a MFA from USC's renowned John Wells Division of Writing for Screen & Television.
-She was awarded both the Annenberg Graduate Fellowship and the Edward Small Screenwriting Award.
+Michelle holds an MFA in Writing for Screen & Television from USC’s School of Cinematic Arts, where she was a recipient of both the Annenberg Graduate Fellowship and the Edward Small Screenwriting Award.
 She also served as event coordinator for the John Wells Division's annual industry networking event, First Pitch.

 But more than anything, she just wants to make her Momma and Daddy proud.